Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Methods

 \subsection{Classification}

-The last step is to use the learnt representation, which contain sequential information and relation of risk indicators, for classification.
+The last step is to use the learned representation, which contains sequential information and risk indicators for classification.
 Specifically, we concatenate relational representations of $e=[\tilde{r}_s, \tilde{r}_v]$ from two channels as shown in Fig.~\ref{fig:architecture}, and use the fully connected layer with non-linear activation function of $f(\cdot)$ to produce the logits for prediction as follows.

 where $W_{l} \in \mathbb{R}^{d_{l} \times d_{e}}, b_{l} \in \mathbb{R}^{d_{l}}, W_{o} \in \mathbb{R}^{c \times d_{l}}, b_{o} \in \mathbb{R}^{c}, \mathcal{P} \in \mathbb{R}^{c}$ For multi-class classification, the predicted label is produced by